How to Make White Cherry Blossom Stems

 I saw some beautiful flowering branches online on the Pottery Barn website.
 They were spectacularly beautiful.
 I am partial to a flowering branch, but these really were quite gorgeous.
 Here is the photo from the Pottery Barn website that sparked my inspiration.

 For those of you that have followed me for a while, you know that I am a huge fan of beautiful decor items.
 However, I do not like to spend a lot of money on them.
 I love these.
 I just didn’t like the price. $59 was outside of my price range.
 So, I zoomed in on the photo to see all of the details and then set out to make them myself!
-Step one was to gather supplies.

 If you look closely you can see the cherry blossom branches are made from tissue paper and are glued to real branches.
-(In fact, you can also see are a few glue string threads, but you can ignore those.)
+(In fact, you can also see there are a few glue string threads, but you can ignore those.)

-I can;t believe how great these blossoms look on my table!
+I can’t believe how great these blossoms look on my table!

 The Dining Table